imagepix/client-js/README.md

 #### Resize to fill_pad

-Get imagepix url to resize image and fill background.
+Get an imagepix url to resize image and fill background.

 ```js
 import { getResizeToFillPadUrl } from '@imagepix/client'